Crawl Budget Mastery: Optimizing Site Visibility through Effective Search Engine Crawling

 Basically, if you are not keeping your site in good condition, you can expect overall crawl demand to drop dramatically.

-Google cares about good-quality sites and does not want to rank poorly maintained websites very high, which often translates into worse crawl stats overall.
+Google cares regarding good-quality sites and does not want to rank poorly maintained websites very high, which often translates into worse crawl stats overall.

 Improve Site Architecture